Custom deck design software, 3D outdoor living spaces. Spark your creativity and start your personalized design plan.

-In this article, we discuss how to infuse your outdoor living space with a warm glow courtesy of these outdoor deck lighting ideas ranging from high-visibility accents to flickering candles.
+In this sixth post in our DIY decking series, we discuss how to infuse your outdoor living space with a warm glow courtesy of these outdoor deck lighting ideas ranging from high-visibility accents to flickering candles.
 With an atmosphere this inviting, guests might just become permanent fixtures.

 One of the benefits to a premium-performance composite decking is the option to enjoy relaxing mornings and afternoons in total comfort, for years to come.
 But once the sun goes down and the evening deepens, you may find that your outdoor escape could benefit from one major addition: lighting.